Brian Dooher: Inter-county

 Following the untimely death of Tyrone captain Cormac McAnallen in 2004, Dooher was handed the Tyrone captaincy.
 The following year Tyrone won the All-Ireland for a second time, this time with Dooher as captain.
 As Dooher was making his acceptance speech after lifting the Sam Maguire Cup, he made an emotional eulogy to McAnallen, remarking how he knew Cormac was with him.
 There was also a hugely emotional moment between Dooher and manager Mickey Harte after the final whistle.
 Surrounded by dozens of photojournalists, and thousands of Tyrone fans, the two men embraced in tearful remembrance of their fallen captain.
 Dooher was once again honoured with an All Star.

 Dooher missed most of the 2006 campaign because of a shattered kneecap, but returned to Championship action in 2007.
 He helped Tyrone reach the Ulster final with a man of the match display against Donegal in the semi-final in which he scored 0-05.
 Tyrone went on to defeat Monaghan in the Ulster decider.

 Tyrone faced Kerry again in the 2008 All-Ireland final, with Tyrone again coming out on top.
 Dooher became one of only a small number of men to captain two All-Ireland winning teams.
 This followed a season where his commanding performances spurred the team on during their more difficult encounters.
 In Tyrone's emphatic quarter final victory over Dublin, Dooher was named man of the match.
 He received a third All Star that year.

 In September 2011, Dooher retired from inter-county football after 16 years.

 School / college

 Dooher won the Sigerson Cup with University College Dublin in 1996.

 International Rules

 Dooher represented Ireland in the International Rules Series.

 Province

 Dooher played for Ulster in the Railway Cup.

 Managerial career

 Dooher, with Feargal Logan and later Peter Canavan, was part of the Tyrone under-21 management team when they won the All-Ireland in 2015, defeating Tipperary in the final.
 In November 2020, Dooher and Logan were appointed co-managers of the Tyrone senior team, succeeding Mickey Harte.
+Dooher and Logan stepped down from the role in August 2024 following a disappointing season where they were beaten by Donegal in the semi-finals of the Ulster Championship and their campaign came to a close with defeat to Roscommon at the preliminary quarter-final stage of the All-Ireland.